faust64/highwaytohell/README.md

  * dnsseckeys: storing base64-encoded ZSK & KSK keys, mapped to a ZSK & KSK key names, as listed in the zones table
- * signedzones: storing base64-encoded DNSSEC zones, once they're signed, for our neighbors to get their copy. mapped to a domain (FIXME: map to owner)
+ * signedzones: storing base64-encoded DNSSEC zones, once they're signed, for our neighbors to get their copy. mapped to a domain

 ## Workers